This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 You can save money by using the gym at the park district instead.

-58. Buy energy efficient appliance
+58. Buy energy-efficient appliance

-Energy efficient appliance can be costly however they will turn out to be cheaper if you consider it for the long term.
+Energy-efficient appliances can be costly however they will turn out to be cheaper if you consider it for the long term.
 According to Energy Star, if you properly recycle your old refrigerator and replacing it with a new ENERGY STAR certified refrigerator, you can save more than $270 over the next 5 years.

 59. Drink less alcohol.